Virginia Tops Texas Tech to Win National Title in Overtime

 In the hours leading into tipoff, Monday night’s NCAA men’s basketball national championship game, between Virginia and Texas Tech, received about as much love a blister on a big toe.
 Or a wart.
 Pundits and the general basketball populace wrote it off as an eyesore.
 Two of the best defensive teams in the country, sans transcendent stars, and worst off all, the game featured Virginia, the team that plays that plodding pace and grinds you into the ground.
 The message: you’re better off watching Mary Tyler Moore Show rerun than enduring the Cavaliers and Red Raiders.

-Thankfully, Monday’s night’s affair, which Virginia won 85-77 in a riveting overtime victory, utterly failed to play to that type.
+Thankfully, Monday night’s affair, which Virginia won 85-77 in a riveting overtime victory, utterly failed to play to that type.
 And by the way, Virginia, which clinched its first title in school history and has now won 66 of its last 72 games over the last two seasons, can no longer be called boring, or bad for college basketball, with its deliberate style and pretty vanilla coach, Tony Bennett.
 Virginia—yes, Tony Bennett’s Virginia—has just delivered a historically entertaining national championship.
 Virginia, that Virginia, could be the most thrilling team in college basketball history.

 Consider: has there ever been a team that won three straight games, in such an unlikely fashion, to close out a title run?
 Against Purdue in the Elite Eight, the Cavaliers were done, down two with six seconds to go, before Virginia point guard Ty Jerome missed a foul shot and freshman Kihei Clark chased down a loose ball and before throwing a 40-foot pass to Mamadi Diakite, who flicked in a short shot at buzzer to force overtime.
 (Virginia eventually won, 80-75).
 Then, on Saturday night, Virginia was done after blowing a ten-point lead late in the second half; until Kyle Guy got fouled while attempting a three-point shot in the final second: he made all three, giving Virginia a 63-62 win.